ndipunchurface/open-ga/README.md

 *******************************************************************************************************************
 ### Intended process of user interaction

-- A user goes to their local Occupation and is given a voter registration card.
+- A user goes to the physical location of the Assembly and is given a voter registration card.
+Alternatively the registration number could be emailed to the prospective user, though that is less secure.
 Voter registration does not require any personal information.
 The voter registration card will have a unique registration number that the user will be required to enter upon registering on the website.
 - Once the user has registered they can view and "upvote" or "downvote" proposals (much like on Reddit), reply to proposals, offer amendments to the proposals, or write their own proposals.
-All of these types of content can be voted upon.
+All of these types of content can be voted upon and replied to.
 The upvoting of a proposal *is not* a binding vote.
-It simply gives the Facilitators an idea of what proposals matter to the GA.
+It simply gives the Facilitators an idea of what proposals matter to the participants of the Assembly.
 - Once the Facilitators officially bring a proposal to the GA users can discuss further and participate in a "binding vote".
-The binding vote is intended to be honored as a real vote at the GA.
+The binding vote is intended to be honored as a real vote at the physical Assembly.
 Voting would be open for 24 hours after the actual GA.
-- The results of the vote will be announced at the following GA.
+- The results of the vote will be announced at the following physical Assembly.

 I feel I must emphasize that this process is entirely up to debate, and if anyone has any further thoughts on how this could work, I encourage you to contact me.
 *******************************************************************************************************************